-With the support of its partners, the UNESCO-designated Fundy Biosphere Reserve has mapped out existing trails on its territory, with the intent of adding these to the vast Trans-Canada Trail network.
+With the support of its partners, the UNESCO-designated Fundy Biosphere Region has mapped out existing trails on its territory, with the intent of adding these to the vast Trans-Canada Trail network.
 The trails have been listed and identified by GPS.
 They have received an "Amazing Place" designation.

 Trails designated as Amazing Places have a remarkable environment, a unique biodiversity, and fascinating landscapes.
 The project including developing innovative and interactive public education tools about the trails and their Amazing Places through traditional media as well as a Web application.

 In 2010, the Region staff traveled and mapped many trails in the area.
 During this process, possible Amazing Places were designated.
 The areas were mapped, described and photographed to capture their uniqueness and make sure they fit the criteria of an "Amazing Place".

 Information collected on each Amazing Place came from a variety of sources, including local citizens.
 One of the best indications that a site was indeed an Amazing Place is the fact that people have been visiting the site for decades or even centuries.
 The popularity of a site can often be explained by the fact that the place has a unique feature that is talked about a lot and gradually becomes part of the local culture.
 If a site becomes a popular place for leisure and relaxation, then it is obvious that the site is memorable, or that one of its features draws people in for a visit, time and time again.

 Photos were needed to fully understand the history of each of the Amazing Places.
 Images were obtained via many groups which directly or indirectly participated in the project.
 The wide variety of photos taken under different lighting and angles allowed FBR staff to choose which photos tell the story best for each site, as well as to better understand what makes each place so wonderful.